pymc-devs/pymc-data-umbrella/sprint/sprint-cheatsheet.md

 (decision_tree)=
-# Your sprint cheat sheet
+# Your event cheat sheet
-Welcome to this PyMC & Data Umbrella sprint to help you get started contributing to PyMC.
+Welcome to this PyMC & Data Umbrella Open Source Working Session to help you get started contributing to PyMC.

 PyMC is already a mature package with multiple dedicated teams within its core contributor base.
-PyMC welcomes many types of contributions and we wanted to host a sprint where this "functional" diversity was one of the pillars.
+PyMC welcomes many types of contributions and we wanted to host an event where this "functional" diversity was one of the pillars.

-We also wanted to allow people from many different backgrounds to be able to participate from the sprint, so we eventually decided not to do a sprint.
-Instead, **we are hosting a whole series of webinars that culminates with a sprint**!
+We also wanted to allow people from many different backgrounds to be able to participate in the event, so we eventually decided not to do a session.
+Instead, **we hosted a whole series of webinars and multiple Open Source Working Sessions**!

 This is very ambitious (though hopefully not too much) and can be confusing so we have written this document to help